beckerfelipee/Audio-Converter-and-Compressor/README.md

 Ensure you have `Python 3` or a later version installed.

-`PyDub`: This dependency is used for audio manipulation.
+The `PyDub` lib is used for audio manipulation.

 ```bash
 pip install pydub